GuilhermeCorreaSouza25/TODO-LIST/backend/README.md

 CREATE DATABASE IF NOT EXISTS tasks;
 USE tasks;

-CREATE TABLE IF NOT EXISTS tasks ( id VARCHAR(36) PRIMARY KEY, text VARCHAR(255) NOT NULL, completed BOOLEAN DEFAULT FALSE,
+CREATE TABLE IF NOT EXISTS cards ( id VARCHAR(36) PRIMARY KEY, text VARCHAR(255) NOT NULL, completed BOOLEAN DEFAULT FALSE,